utkuufuk/ping-sm/README.md

 # ping-sm
 Run this script periodically as a cron job.
-It checks if [Migros Sanalmarket](https://www.migros.com.tr/) is available for delivery to your neighborhood in the next 4 days.
+It will check if [Migros Sanalmarket](https://www.migros.com.tr/) is available for delivery to your neighborhood in the next 4 days.

 ## How it works
- * terminates sends you a warning email if session is invalid
+ * Sends you a warning email if session is invalid and exits.
- * terminates if a delivery isn't available
+ * Exits if delivery isn't available.
- * sends you a notification email if a delivery is available
+ * Sends you a notification email if delivery is available.

 #### Email Notifications
 You need a Mailgun domain to enable notification emails.
 You'll have to rely on logs otherwise.